Skip to main content

 Opting for CDR will give you three benefits:

-However, CDR may pose greater risks, such as the failure of the motion preservation device because of wearing out.
+However, CDR may pose more significant risks, such as the failure of the motion preservation device because of wearing out.
 Typically, revision CDR surgeries are quite expensive and extremely risky.
-Thus, your doctor will go for this spinal fusion alternative after evaluating all the pros and cons of your condition.
+Thus, your doctor will go for this spinal fusion alternative after evaluating your condition’s pros and cons.

 2. Endoscopic Lumbar Discectomy